Do we have lift off or lockdown still?

 Iceland will allow foreign visitors to enter as of the 15th of June after being tested upon arrival.
 Visitors will either have to agree to be tested for COVID-19 or they will need to self-quarantine for two weeks.

 India will be re-addressing the restriction status on the 31st of May.

-Indonesia has suspended all commercial flights to and from the country until at least the 1st of June.
+Indonesia has suspended all commercial flights to and from the country until further notice.

 Japan has a restriction in place until the 30th of June banning the entry of foreigners that have visited the following countries in the last 14 days:

 - Africa: Cabo Verde, Cote d'Ivoire, Congo (DRC), Djibouti, Equatorial Guinea, Gabon, Guinea-Bissau, Mauritius, and Sao Tome and Principe.